loyiv/ITP/README.md

-<h5 align="center">Today’s LLM agents often make irreversible mistakes in long-horizon tasks because they cannot reliably look ahead.
+<h5>Today’s LLM agents often make irreversible mistakes in long-horizon tasks because they cannot reliably look ahead.
 Imagine-then-Plan (ITP) addresses this by first using a learned world model to run an adaptive K-step imagination rollout, then selecting the action based on both the current state and the predicted future trajectory.</h5>

 ---